• Home

 The Gold Class twin cabins are roughly double the size of a Gold Single cabin.
 Each Gold Twin cabin features a 3-seater lounge during the day, that is converted into twin bunk beds during the night and a private compact ensuite.

-Click here to see a full 360° view of a Gold Class twin cabin (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).
+Click here to read more about Gold Class twin cabin (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).

-The size of the Gold superior cabin is approximately double the size of a Gold twin cabin.
-The Gold Superior cabin features a ¾-size double bed plus an additional fold-down bunk, a full-size ensuite, a lounge area, TV and DVD player, and a private minibar.
+The size of the Gold Suite is approximately double the size of a Gold Twin cabin.
+The Gold Suite features a ¾-size double bed plus an additional fold-down bunk, a full-size ensuite, a lounge area, TV and DVD player, and a private minibar.

-Click here to see a full 360° view of a Gold Class Superior cabin (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).
+Click here to read more about the Gold Suite (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).

 Gold Access Cabin